We may receive compensation when you click on links to products from our partners.

 Don’t Let Your Body Language Sabotage You

 How you say it is every bit as important as what you say.
-According to HR consultants Adecco, fidgeting is a turnoff for 26% of managers.
+According to HR consultant Adecco, fidgeting is a turnoff for 26% of managers.
 Body language is especially important in video interviews.

-- Check your background – for video interviews, try to ensure that the background is neutral.
+• Check your background – for video interviews, try to ensure that the background is neutral.

 Don’t Be Late